back to index

 The classes AEHP and WR can be seen as measuring the complexity of hereditary families in terms of structural variation in their limit objects (here specifically in terms of unavoidable sub-objects), and this work can be seen as initiating a classification theory for hereditary families of finite structures.

 Abstract: We develop a theory of high-arity PAC learning, which is statistical learning in the presence of "structured correlation".
 In this theory, hypotheses are either graphs, hypergraphs or, more generally, structures in finite relational languages, and i.i.d. sampling is replaced by sampling an induced substructure, producing an exchangeable distribution.
-We prove a high-arity version of the fundamental theorem of statistical learning by characterizing high-arity (agnostic) PAC learnability in terms of finiteness of a purely combinatorial dimension and in terms of an appropriate version of uniform convergence.
+Our main theorems establish a high-arity (agnostic) version of the fundamental theorem of statistical learning.

 .